 We can plot the billing complexities across three key dimensions.
 The first dimension covers whether you are billing businesses (B2B) and/or individuals (B2C); the second, whether you are selling physical products and services and/or digital products and services; and the third, whether you are selling on a buy-to-own (one-off purchase) and/or a buy-to-use (subscription) model.

-Set against this complex backdrop, businesses of all kinds are keen to secure two big value-generating capabilities: the ability to gain a single holistic view of each customer, and the ability to bundle products and cross-sell to customers.
+Businesses of all kinds are keen to secure two big value-generating capabilities: the ability to gain a single holistic view of each customer, and the ability to bundle products and cross-sell to customers.”